mzdv/clickometrics/readme.md

 Running
 =======

-Must run it from the terminal using `node index.js --enrollment` if you want to enroll your keystroke data.
+Must run it from the terminal using `node index.js --enroll` or `node index.js -e` if you want to enroll your keystroke data.

-If you want to verify your keystroke data, run it from the terminal using `node index.js --verification`.
+If you want to verify your keystroke data, run it from the terminal using `node index.js --verify` or `node index.js -v`.

 License